stevana/hot-swapping-state-machines2/README.md

      logically replicating all new requests from the old to the new database while also restoring the snapshot to the new database, once the new database has caught up, we can switch over and tear down the old database.
-     Depending on the volume and traffic this can still be a difficult operation.
+     Depending on the volume of the database and the rate of new traffic this can still be a difficult operation.

      A service like FTP, where once the user is connected they can "move around" by e.g. changing the working directory and list the contents of the current